PNGVR

 • Forms

-The New Guinea Volunteer Rifles (NGVR) had the distinction of being the only Australian Army milita unit raised, mobilised, fought and disbanded overseas in the Mandated Territory of New Guinea between 1939 and 1943.
+The New Guinea Volunteer Rifles (NGVR) had the distinction of being the only Australian Army militia unit raised, mobilised, fought and disbanded overseas in the Mandated Territory of New Guinea between 1939 and 1943.
 On 4th September 1939, Australian Army Headquarters ordered the raising of NGVR.
 A cosmopolitan group of men from Europe, the British Isles, New Zealand, Australia and Asia, whose homes and livelihoods were in New Guinea, hastened to join.

 The initial strength of the battalion was limited to 20 officers and 400 other ranks, but this was increased in June 1940 to 23 officers and 482 other ranks.
 The enthusiasm in the early days stemmed mainly from returned soldiers of the 1914-18 War, but by mid-1941 the unit had lost many of its younger members having joined the AIF and other services.
 While the remoteness of many areas was a disadvantage, a growing realisation of the danger of war in the Pacific led to a revival of interest late 1941.